DiUS/chariotd/README.md

   - `--default-message-topic-prefix` and `--message-topic-prefix` - Modifies the topic in each message with the given prefix.
   - `--default-message-topic-suffix` and `--message-topic-suffix` - Modifies the topic in each message with the given suffix.
   - `--default-letterhead-file` and `--letterhead-file` - Specifies a static letterhead for messages.
-  - `--default-letterhead-generator` and `--letterhead-generator` - Specifies a dynamic letterhead for meesages.
+  - `--default-letterhead-generator` and `--letterhead-generator` - Specifies a dynamic letterhead for messages.

 #### Message subscription related